Dental Sedation Nursing

 All our dental sedation qualifications will require you to achieve a balanced mixture of knowledge and practical skills, as well as demonstrating an appropriate professional attitude.
 To ensure our dental sedation qualifications reflect the areas of practice the dental nurse works in, we offer the following three options:

 All three qualifications are at the same level.
 The titles ‘Award’ and ‘Certificate’ indicate the difference in the number of learning hours required to complete each qualification.

 Record of Competence

-You are required to complete a work-based Record of Competence (RoC).
-The requirements for this will vary depending on which qualification the candidate is registered for but, in all cases, there are four sections to the Record of Competence:
+You will be required to complete a work-based Record of Competence (RoC).
+The requirements for this will vary depending on which qualification you are registered for.
+There are four sections to the RoC: